mactul/powermake/examples.md

         # No location is explicitly provided so we change the default for our convenance.
         # We choose this path differently whether we are on Windows or on other platforms (here we assume other platforms are all Unix-Like).
         if config.target_is_windows():
-            # Note that their is no need for this folder to exists, if it doesn't exists and if the program has the right to do so, it will be created.
+            # Note that there is no need for this folder to exists, if it doesn't exist and if the program has the right to do so, it will be created.
             location = "C:/personal_libs/"
         else:
             location = "/usr/local/"

-    # This ensure that the file "my_lib.h" will be exported into /usr/local/include/my_lib/my_lib.h
+    # This ensures that the file "my_lib.h" will be exported into /usr/local/include/my_lib/my_lib.h
     # The .a (or .lib or equivalent) will be copied into /usr/local/lib/my_lib.a
     config.add_exported_headers("my_lib.h", subfolder="my_lib")

-    # After setting everything, we call the "normal" install function, so everything will be exported with the good format, we are going to have good debug prints depending of the verbosity level, etc...
+    # After setting everything, we call the "normal" install function, so everything will be exported with the good format, we are going to have good debug prints depending on the verbosity level, etc...
     powermake.default_on_install(config, location)